You came to an art supplies store and you are captivated by the variety of colors, tubes, and tools.

 More on acrylic painting techniques: 70+ Acrylic Painting Techniques For Beginners to Paint like a Pro

-Thinned with water acrylic paint can imitate watercolor painting, while even thicker application of watercolors will not allow achieving an acrylics effect.
+At the same time, thinned with water acrylic paint can imitate watercolor painting, while even thicker applications of watercolors will not allow it to achieve an acrylic effect.

 There is a big difference between acrylic and watercolor in how we work with colors and how we paint.